AKA What Lurks Below

 ‘It can’t have been worse than it is now.’

 For a moment Nicu regretted saying it, but Ilia had already grabbed his chance.

 ‘You’re too young to remember what it was like.’

-Ilia’s smile matched the wounds on his wrists.
+Ilia’s smile matched the wounds on his wrists as he spoke.

 Nicu stifled a yawn, everyone knew how the war had started; you got it rammed down your throat every day at school.